baotran01/Skipli-SMS-Verification-Web-App/README.md

 Set up Twilio
 ```
 Create Twilio account on Twilio website
-Create a .env file inside backend directory and paste your Twilio credentials there.
+Create an .env file inside backend directory and paste your Twilio credentials there.
 Make sure you have a valid Twilio phone number.
 ```

 Set up the server